zibetnu/godot-git-describe/README.md

 To create and enable an extension:

-1. Create a script that extends `GitDescribeExtension`
+1. Create a script that extends `GitDescribeExtension`.
-2. Override `_init` with any setup your extension needs
+2. Override `_init` with any setup your extension needs.
-3. Override `_set_describe` to make changes with the describe string
+3. Override `_set_describe` to make changes with the describe string.
-4. Override `_erase_describe` to undo the changes made by `_set_describe`
+4. Override `_erase_describe` to undo the changes made by `_set_describe`.
-5. Set the "User Extensions Dir" project setting to the directory that contains your extension
+5. Set the "User Extensions Dir" project setting to the directory that contains your extension.
-6. Reload the project
+6. Reload the project.